KhronosGroup/SYCL_Reference/source/model/sample-program.rst

 runtime ensures that kernel accessing the buffer has ended and syncs the data back to the original host memory.

-The next sections discuss in more details those four models: the Platform model, the Execution model, the Memory model, and the Kernel model.
+The next sections discuss in more details those four models:
+Platform model, Execution model, Memory model, and Kernel model.